Unusual love story in the COVID era

 "President Naberg has signed a stay-at-home order going into effect today.
 Only 'essential' business are allowed to remain open," she read.
 Below the paragraph was a diagram separating which businesses could remain opened and which had to be closed.
 As she found "all theaters" and "all schools" in the no-go column her heart sank.
 Looks like I won't be doing any shows for a while, she thought.
 She opened her email to find a message from her boss saying that 85% of the contributors to the Herald would now be working from home.
 Victoria browsed the local news website, which had a link to a news briefing given by Naberg earlier in the day.
 She clicked on it.

-After a few moments, Naberg came on camera with the words, "Good morning, everyone.
+After a few moments, Naberg came on camera with the words, "Good afternoon, everyone.
 I have recently learned of a virus threatening the entire world.
-This virus is serious and deadly.
+This virus is serious and deadly."
+He showed the slide about the hospital admissions.
+"As you can see on this slide, admissions are going up every day.
+They went up 52% in the last 24 hours.
+If the trend continues, our hospitals will be overwhelmed within a few weeks."
+He showed another slide utilizing a pie chart to show the ICU capacity.
+"25% of our ICU capacity is already in use.
+95% of those in the ICU are there because of the virus.
+If this trajectory continues, we will run out of beds before the end of the month.
 In order to protect the lives of all DeLoreans I implore you all to stay home whenever possible.
 You are allowed to leave your homes only to obtain food and/or medications, or to get medical care.
 You may go outside to exercise but must remain six feet away from others, and no group sports or activities will be permitted.
 All businesses not providing essential services must close.
 Employees and churches must conduct themselves remotely for the foreseeable future.
 We have to stop the spread of this virus or thousands of us will die.
 I do not anticipate needing to use DeLorea's military to enforce these policies as I am confident you, the people of DeLorea, will comply.
 However, I am prepared to use force if it becomes necessary..."

 This is crazy, thought Victoria.
 She closed her laptop and prepared for bed.